 Donkey milk is produced by domesticated donkeys (Equus asinus).
 Donkeys belong to the horse family and are found in parts of Africa, Europe, and Asia.
-Their milk is white and thin, with a pleasing milky aroma and a sweet taste.
+This animal milk is white and thin, with a pleasing milky aroma and a sweet taste.
 However, donkey milk does not have a persistent aftertaste (1), (2).

 The drink may also be called ass milk or jenny milk (as jenny denotes a female donkey).
 It is popular due to its high nutritional value and is the closest alternative to human breast milk.
 As a result, donkey milk is a popular choice for infants and children (1).